 One of the biggest challenges diamond cutters face is determining how to create the biggest possible diamonds from an irregularly shaped rough stone – while also avoiding any major inclusions contained within it and, of course, ensuring good proportions.

 A diamond’s value increases significantly with size, but getting the largest possible diamond out of the rough stone would typically mean creating a diamond with some very strange proportions.
-It may be far too deep, with a very long pavilion, or it may be too shallow, with a table percentage way too high to give good sparkle.
+It may be far too deep, with a very long pavilion, or it may be too shallow, with a table percentage way too high to give a good sparkle.

 Either way, the best approach is often the one that balances size with proportion.
 The biggest possible proportioned diamond will prove most popular among those looking to create beautiful diamond jewelry.